brucezztong/ZZTong-Prefabs/README.txt

 The Hunters Traps and Tents are built like POIs, but they have no zombies.
 They're more like obsticals.
 An aware player will avoid falling into them.
 A distracted, rushed or clumbsy player will fall in.
 Please know the traps can be deadly.
-You'll land on spikes and take damage every few seconds until either the spikes break or you die.
 You may not want these to be included in your map.
 If not, edit/remove the biomes.xml file found in the Mod's config directory.
-The appeal of this is they do not displace POIs.
+Decorations do not displace POIs.

 INCLUSION IN OTHER PACKS AND MODS:

-I have been contributing these POIs to the CompoPack, so if you're using the CompoPack you might find this mod to be redundant.
-The first of these POIs should appear in CP48.
-Anything created after the release of CP48 would then appear in CP49, and so on.

-I am receptive to others including these POIs into their own packs and custom games.
+I am receptive to others including these POIs into their own packs and Overhaul mods.
 All I ask is that you give proper credit and/or attribution.
 (I prefer you use the handle "ZZTong" or "zztong".)
 If you do include these POIs in something you plan to distribute, I'd appreciate knowing.
 Just send me a quick message at zztong@gmail.com and let me know.